A Calming Cup: Why Drinking Tea For Stress And Anxiety Can Be Helpful

 No matter what kind of teas you enjoy drinking, all tea made from the camellia sinensis plant can have a positive effect on your mental health, helping to curb stress and anxiety and promote relaxation and wellbeing.
 Tea is also packed with beneficial properties like cancer-fighting antioxidants, making it a healthy choice all around!

-While teas made from the camellia sinensis plant can have potent anxiety-reducing properties, herbal teas and infusions can have a diverse array of other positive benefits when it comes to stress and anxiety.
-Many herbal teas contain ingredients like rose, lavender, chamomile, mint, and other beneficial additions that help promote mental wellness and reduce stress.
+While teas made from the camellia sinensis plant can have potent anxiety-reducing properties, herbal teas and infusions also have a diverse array of positive benefits when it comes to stress and anxiety.
 Herbal teas also often contain more than one of the beneficial ingredients listed below, compounding their effect.
 While research into the effectiveness of various herbs and spices in treating anxiety is still ongoing, preliminary studies show that consuming herbal tea with these ingredients can have a positive effect!

 Mint is another common herbal tea that can be used to promote physical relaxation and wellbeing.
 Mint can help promote digestive health, soothe pain, and aid in stress-relief efforts.
 Mint is found in a variety of tea blends and can also be consumed on its own for a cooling, refreshing cup.
 If you prefer iced tea, most mint teas are also excellent served cold.
 If you're looking for a soothing and invigorating cup that will help reduce stress and promote wellbeing, mint is another great option.